 Specify that a Gigabox (larger memory allocation) should be used for a given unit.

 Codio Guides is a content and curriculum authoring tool that controls the IDE as a student navigates through the content.

 All assessment types are authored in Guides.
 See above section for a complete list of assessment types.

-A template library that allows a snapshot to be taken of an underlying server configuration for any project.
+A stack is a template library that allows a snapshot to be taken of an underlying server configuration for any project.
 The snapshot can then be applied to new projects or replace the stack on an existing one.